Image Handling

 Dealing with Large Images

-Sometimes (or quite often, depending on the field of research), we have to deal with very large images that are composed of many pixels.
-It can be quite difficult to process these images, as they can require a lot of computer memory when they are processed.
-We will look at two different strategies for dealing with this problem: decreasing resolution and using patches from the original image.
-We will use the full-resolution version of the rat brain in the above example.
+Often, we encounter situations where we have to deal with very large images that are composed of many pixels.
+Images such as these are often difficult to process, as they can require a lot of computer memory when they are processed.
+We will explore two different strategies for dealing with this problem - decreasing resolution, and using patches from the original image.
+To demonstrate this, we can make use of the full-resolution version of the rat brain image in the previous example.

 OUTPUT